-Sauvignon Blanc at Caldwell is a bit like the American Calvin Klein model sunbathing in a white bikini next to a rocky pool on the coast of southern France (the original place from which this variety hails).
+Sauvignon Blanc at Caldwell is a bit like an American Calvin Klein model in a white bikini, sunbathing on the stately stone terrace of a château in Bordeaux (where this variety originates).
 We make a version that’s supple, lithe and voluptuous, with just enough layered complexity and flavor to keep things interesting regardless of the continent you’re drinking it on.

 The most widely planted white wine grape in the world, Chardonnay is as diverse as the people who make it and drink it.
-From the austere versions in France to the buttery versions more typical in California, it’s a chameleon of a varietal that creates a divide among wine drinkers like none other.
+From the austere versions in France to the buttery versions more typical in California, it’s a chameleon of a varietal that divides wine drinkers like none other.
 Our latitude and proximity to the bay let us get ripe fruit without compromising acid, and although we ferment our Chardonnay in oak, you don’t have to be a Chanel-clad country clubber to appreciate it.
 Anything but butter, ours is beautifully balanced with big, ripe citrus-y fruits, supple structure, hints of oak and pretty acid – all of which add up to something sophisticated and full flavored.

 This is one hell of an interesting grape.
 Not just because no one else seems to grow it, or because it’s delicious, but also because it’s the only grape variety whose leaves naturally turn red in the autumn.
 Originally cultivated on the Iberian peninsula in Roman times, and now most notably from Bordeaux, many folks are surprised to find out that Chile in fact is the country that holds the dubious distinction of having the most acres planted to it in the world.
 As for the U.S., it appears we’re among a very small handful of folks making a pure version.
 And I’m glad we are.
 Surprisingly lean, even in ripe years, with softly hued strawberry rhubarb and light spice character, it’s a bit like a marathon runner─great bones, great body and fit enough to go the distance for whatever you’re running to or from.